 Food Policy (3 credits)

 This course reviews the rationale, instruments and practice of food policy.
-It provides an overview of the conceptual background, features and aims of food policies, and the regulatory frameworks in both developed and developing countries.
-It has a blended learning format.
-The first part of the course discusses the different approaches followed and the disciplinary contributions to the policy and practice from agriculture, health, trade and the environment perspectives.
+It provides an overview of the conceptual background, features and aims of food policies, and the regulatory frameworks in both industrialized and non-industrialized countries.
+The first part of the course discusses the different approaches followed and the disciplinary contributions to the policy and practice from agriculture, health, trade and the environment perspectives highlighting the conditions that influence the formulation of food policies.
 The second part covers the evolution of food policies and regulations at the global, regional and national levels and their implications.
-Specific mechanisms and policy instruments will be highlighted, including the Rome-based Codex Alimentarius Commission and the Transatlantic Trade and Investment Partnership between the EU and the US.
+Specific mechanisms and policy instruments will be highlighted, including the Codex Alimentarius and the international trade agreements.

 Nutrition Policies and Programs (3 credits)